 Adblocker detetcted!
 It seems you are using an adblocker.
-Ads can be annoying, but small sites like this could not exist without some revenue from advertising.
-Your adblocker is also blocking the text content of this page and causing images to appear in black and white.
+Ads can be annoying (just like those tiresome cookie consent messages), but small sites like this could not exist without some revenue from advertising.
+The text content of this page has been written to appear (to an adblocker) to be an advertisement, so your adblocker is also blocking the text of this page.
+Images will also appear in black and white.
 To view this page correctly, please turn off your adblocker.

 Salcombe Mouth lies to the east of Sidmouth and about a mile south of the picturesque village of Salcombe Regis.
 It's a beach of flint shingle, and backed by high unstable cliffs of red sandstone and mudstone.
 To the east are some veins of orange gypsum at beach level.
 The shore westwards has been closed off due to danger from landslips.
 Some roadside parking can be found on the wooded Salcombe hill on the road from Salcombe Regis to Sidmouth.
 From here, follow footpaths towards Salcombe Regis from where other public footpaths lead along the combe to the beach with a descent of approximately 500 feet.